 In October 2012, the cemetery was walked again and new tombstones were added by Lynn Shumaker and Regina Shumaker.

 January 2011, Lynn and Regina Shumaker went to a funeral home in Dallas and viewed a map of American Memorial Park layout.
 Pictures were taken of the map because it was a large wall map and could not be copied.
 The map was not up to date but did have two basic "named Sections"...Garden of Peace (north of drive) and Garden of Devotions (south of drive).
-Graves were mostly east to west in orientation but interspersed with small groups of north to south graves.
+Graves were mostly north to south in orientation but interspersed with small groups of west to east graves.
 This made it difficult to come up with a row and lot number plan.
 We ended up simply using rough divisions of the above gardens; i.e.: P1, P2, P3, D1 and D2.
 Please see the picture of the aerial view with the divisions in red.

 HISTORY recorded by Pam Knight: